Test Preparation

 on quickly

-- Don't panic when other applicants start handing in their examination materials.
+- Don't panic when other applicants start completing their exam.

 There's no reward for being the first done; they may be taking a different examination